 The stretch of coastline known as the “Skeleton Coast” has been called both “the land God made in anger” and “the gates of hell”.
 Sadly many ships have wrecked along this desolate coastline over the years and to this day it is still scattered with the remains of both animal skeletons and ships.
 And because this area of Namibia is so forbidding, it is also one of the most pristine coastlines in the world.

-The Skeleton Coast park has strict hours for entry and exit so you’ll need to make sure you reach the Ugab Entry Gate (about a 3 hour drive north of Swakopmund) before 3:00pm.
+The Skeleton Coast National Park has strict hours for entry and exit so you’ll need to make sure you reach the Ugab Entry Gate (about a 3 hour drive north of Swakopmund) before 3:00pm.
 And exit through the Springbokwasser gate before 7:00pm.

 There are a few notable stops along the C34 highway that you can’t miss!
 Thousands of stinky, noisy fur seals call the Cape Cross Seal Reserve home and it is amazing to walk along the fenced walkway and see them up close and personal.